marcus67/little_brother/ADVANCED_TOPICS.md

 ## Network Tempering Detection

-The master-slave approach of `LittleBrother` results in all runtime data about processes to be held and evaluated on the master node.
+The master-client approach of `LittleBrother` results in all runtime data about processes to be held and evaluated on the master node.
 It is there that the decision to terminate a user session will be made.
-The slaves only execute these decisions.
-If the network connection between master and slaves is cut the slaves are basically "headless".
+The clients only execute these decisions.
+If the network connection between master and clients is cut the clients are basically "headless".
 This could be abused by a user (whose activity does not depend on network access) to simply cut the connection to the master by *pulling the plug*.

-As of version 0.3.13 a detected network downtime will result in an automatic termination of user sessions on the affected slaves.
+As of version 0.3.13 a detected network downtime will result in an automatic termination of user sessions on the affected clients.
 The default timeout is 10 times the default scan interval of 5 seconds, that is 50 seconds.
 This value (`maximum_time_without_send_events`) can be changed in the configuration file:

-    # Number of seconds before warnings are issued about missing connectivity (no successful send events from slave to master)
+    # Number of seconds before warnings are issued about missing connectivity (no successful send events from client to master)
     # Defaults to 3 * DEFAULT_CHECK_INTERVAL.
     warning_time_without_send_events = 15

-    # Number of seconds before slave terminates processes due to missing connectivity (no successful send events from slave to master)
+    # Number of seconds before client terminates processes due to missing connectivity (no successful send events from client to master)
     # Defaults to 10 * DEFAULT_CHECK_INTERVAL.
     maximum_time_without_send_events = 50